Dunno358/DunnoSQL/README.md

 # DunnoSQL
-Set of tools that makes using SQL actions with python easier and faster.
+Set of functions that makes using SQL actions with python easier and faster.

 ## PyPI Installation
 ```cmd